 Address in Japanese: 〒611-0013 京都府宇治市莵道奥ノ池10−16

-Eat some green tea flavoured food at Byodo-in Omotesando Street
+Eat some green tea flavoured food in Byodo-in Omotesando Street

 This street is located around five minutes walk from Uji station.
 If visiting Byodoin is on your list for the day, then you'll likely stumble across this street on your way there, as it's basically the street that leads you to up to the temple.

-This street is a great place to sample some Uji tea, and buy some green tea related souvenirs.
+This street is a great place to sample some Uji green tea, and buy some green tea related souvenirs.
 Here in Omotensando Street you'll be spoilt for choice for different teas and tea related products.
-Many stores sell green tea products such as ice-cream, dango, pancakes, and even green tea noodles!
+The three most popular teas in Uji are Matcha, Sencha, and Gyokuro.
+In addition to tea, many stores sell matcha products such as ice-cream, dango, pancakes, and even matcha noodles!

 Try the delicious matcha green tea ice-cream at Masuda Chaho